These Pecan Pies might look small..but they pack a BIG Pecan Pie taste!

 Sprinkle a small amount of chopped pecans into each pie crust.

-In a medium size bowl combine the sugar, brown sugar, corn syrup, butter, and eggs.
+In a medium size bowl combine the sugar, brown sugar, corn syrup, vanilla, butter, and eggs.
 Stir to combine.

 Carefully pour about 2 tablespoons of the syrup into each pie crust, be careful not to get the syrup along the edges of the pie crust, this will make them stick when you go to take them out.